EL1909/jhgeruetsbau/README.md

 Need to:

  - Verify if the form needs to be passed to the context in signupView
- - add is_approved field to allow who can see termins module
  - review all alerts and messages and set them to be translated
- - Assure Footer shows in termin page
  - Include Notes for termines
  - Allow select Besucher in termin
- -
  - Hide logo as scroll up o Mobile
- -

 ## 20.02.24